 Under Delaware law, unless otherwise provided in a corporation's certificate of incorporation, stockholders may act without a meeting, without prior notice and without a vote, if consents in writing setting forth the action to be taken are signed by the holders of outstanding stock having not less than the minimum number of votes that would be necessary to authorize or take such action at a meeting at which all shares entitled to vote thereon were present and voted. eXegenics' Certificate of Incorporation does not prohibit stockholder action by written consent.
 Therefore, in order to be approved by eXegenics' stockholders, the Meyers Group Proposals require consents signed by the holders of a majority of eXegenics' Common Stock and eXegenics' Preferred Stock outstanding at the close of business on September 5, 2003.
-Under Delaware law, corporate action by written consent that has been properly delivered to eXegenics.
+Under Delaware law, corporate action by written consent may not occur more than 60 days after the date of the earliest dated consent that has been properly delivered to eXegenics.